jhbabon/scout/README.md

 indexes of chars with variable sizes.
 Ok, maybe I'm just bad doing those kind of algorithms.
 Also, I like regexes, they are kind of a drug for me.

+## WARNING

+I consider this a beta.
+There are a lot of tests missing and, to be honest, there are parts of `rust` that I don't understand and I basically copy and paste things from around, so there is a lot of room for improvement.

+Scout has been only tested agains linux.
+It probably works against macOS or any other UNIX as well, but it is not intended to work on Windows.

 ## Installation

 Scout is made with `rust`, so you will need the [latest stable version][rust-stable]